k6fzz/fzzOS5/readme.md

 fzzOS5

-5th iteration of a educational operating system.
+5th attempt at a educational operating system.

 No warranty whatsoever.
 Just my scribblings into VS Code washed through gcc.